jhackett1/utopia/content/events/practicalities-of-being-the-most-inclusive-employer-by-2020.markdown

   Independent on Sunday Rainbow List.

-  Biography - Hamid Motraghi, Chair of The Network, Home Office
+  Hamid Motraghi, Chair of The NETWORK, Home Office

   Hamid Motraghi is the Chair of ‘The NETWORK’, the Home Office Race Equality staff support group which celebrates its 18th Anniversary this year.
 He was